The Team

 Daniel Schneider

-As a graduate of a technical college for mechanical and plant engineering and subsequent training as a paramedic, Daniel Schneider started his Master's degree in Geotechnics & Tunneling in 2022 and has been supporting the team at the Subsurface Engineering Institute and the Zentrum am Berg as a student assistant ever since.
-He gained practical experience in the public works department of the Semmering Base Tunnel in Gloggnitz and is currently working on topics relating to digitalization and tunnel excavation recycling.
+After graduating from a technical college (HTL) in mechanical and plant engineering and completing his training as a paramedic, Daniel Schneider began his master’s degree in Geotechnical Engineering & Tunnel Construction in 2022 and has since been supporting the team at the Subsurface Engineering Institute and the Zentrum am Berg as a student assistant.
+He gained practical experience, among other places, at the construction supervision office for the Semmering Base Tunnel in Gloggnitz and is currently working on topics related to digitalization and the reuse of excavated tunnel material.

 Patrizia Gäbler